crab-wm/launcher/README.md

 informations and for the
 given service. **You should run this at least once before running the launcher for the first time.**

+Crab Launcher also shows you your curretly played song.
+If you want to see it, you'll have to enable it in the config and install `playerctl` package.

 ### 1. Spotify

 #### How to sign in?